stfuxbm/minorum/readme.md

 ## Saints Quotes API

-A RESTful API that delivers inspirational quotes from Catholic and Orthodox saints.
+A RESTful API that delivers inspirational quotes from Catholic and Orthodox saints and includes details about religious orders.
-It includes biographical details, spiritual attributes, and patronages associated with each saint.
+It features biographical information, spiritual attributes, patronages associated with each saint, as well as information on religious orders, their founding, and their global presence.

 ### Motivation

-To inspire reflection, spiritual growth, and inner peace, this project preserves the timeless wisdom of the saints and shares their teachings with the world.
+To inspire reflection, spiritual growth, and inner peace, this project preserves the timeless wisdom of the saints and the legacy of their religious orders.
+By sharing their teachings, we aim to bring light to the world through the examples of holiness and service.

 ### Getting Started